 If there is a hiccup in the encryption process you may see a message from BitLocker.
 Some of the most common are:

-If you see any of these (or any other unusual BitLocker messages) and they do not resolve/resume within a few minutes, please contact Strategic Support Services at: 954-262-0777 (x20777)
+If you see any of these (or any other unusual BitLocker messages) and they do not resolve/resume within a few minutes, please submit a ticket in NSU ServiceNow.

 We are exploring encryption solutions for our Mac users, but at this time Apple machines will not be part of the current encryption deployment.